#everynamecounts: New information on survivors of the Cap Arcona?

 List of the identified bodies recovered after the disaster, scan stored in the Arolsen Archives (Photo: https://collections.arolsen-archives.org/de/document/3413431)

-Like Maurice, most of them were prisoners from Neuengamme concentration camp, while a few hundred came from Auschwitz-Fürstengrube.
+Like Kazimierz, most of them were prisoners from Neuengamme concentration camp, while a few hundred came from Auschwitz-Fürstengrube.
 Only a few made it ashore.
 Many of them were shot in the water by the SS.
 Dariusz Wiaderek was lucky.
 The 21-year-old escaped from the Thielbek and avoided the Nazi henchmen.

 Camp provides temporary accommodation for survivors